 ProjectManager.com, a cloud-based project management software, is an ideal kanban software for project managers and teams.
 It visualizes workflow and has features that make assigning and executing tasks as simple as a keystroke.

 To use the kanban view with ProjectManager.com, start a free 30-day trial.
 Then, upload your task list, or create a new project.
 Follow this step-by-step guide below to get started with kanban on ProjectManager.com.

 1. Add Columns to your Kanban Board

 The traditional kanban process is three columns: To Do, Doing and Done.
 But you can title the columns whatever suits with your workflow.
 There can be as many columns as you need to visualize the various stages of your production.
 But, basically, this is a flow from assigned to executing to complete.

 2. Add Kanban Cards

-Now, beneath the To Do column, add the individual tasks.
+Now, beneath the To Do column, add the individual tasks to the kanban board.
 These should have a descriptive title so they can be easily understood.
 Remember to define WIP limits to control how many kanban cards are being executed at the same time.

 3. Add Description and Assign Task

 Write a description to provide instructions for the task.
 The card can then be assigned to one or more team members, and supporting documents or images can be attached.
 These cards will move to the Work-in-Progress column as they’re being executed and to the Done column when complete.

 4. Collaborate on Tasks

 You can open up your task right from the board view.
 Throughout the process, comments can be added at the task level, and team members will get email notifications when an @ is added before their name.
 This keeps everyone on the same page and enables real-time collaboration.